 In the past, I’ve given a short 20-minute talk at these events before opening up the floor to networking among the attendees, and the presentation was usually designed to cater to both beginners and more experienced folks.

 This time around, I’ll be changing things up: the presentation will focus solely on the more advanced topics that don’t always get discussed online.
-(And yes, manufactured spending will be one of those.)

 Now, if you consider yourself a beginner when it comes to Miles & Points, don’t let this discourage you from coming.
 There’s no better way to rapidly accelerate your learning process than attending in-person events like these, where you’re surrounded by an entire community of like-minded individuals with a wealth of experience for you to learn from.